 --pass-option=opt Pass an option to programs that are being run.
 For example, we might want to run OpenCL programs on a specific device:

-futhark autotune prog.fut --backend=opencl --pass-option= →dHawaii
+futhark autotune prog.fut --backend=opencl --pass-option= →dHawaii increase the amount of information printed.

 --runs=count The number of runs per data set.